amoh-godwin/Articulae/mds/educative/first_encounter/write_the_python_code.md

 sys.exit(app.exec())
 ```

+In the above code, we import sys module from python, QGuiApplication, and QQmlApplicationEngine.

+* QGuiApplication handles all processes included background process needed to run the Gui Application.

+* QQmlApplicationEngine handles the connection of QML as the UI layer for the application.

+* QQmlApplicationEngine also handles all communications to and from QML.

 Run it and have a feel of what is like to create an app with Python and Qml code.